220328-Java-Full-Stack-AWS/FatemeGoudarzi_P1/README.md

 Workflows to complete all user stories;
 Validate all user input;

-The persistence-layer system utilize JDBC to connect to a Postgres database.
-The API-layer utilize Java servlets to expose a public interface.
+The persistence-layer system utilizes JDBC to connect to a Postgres database.
+The API-layer utilizes Java servlets to expose a public interface.
 The front-end view utilizes HTML/CSS/JavaScript to make an application that can call server-side components in a generally RESTful manner.
 The middle tier follows proper layered architecture.

 **User Stories:**
 Guest: